jg925/ece3400_2019-team10/labs/lab1.md

 ## Reading from a Potentiometer

-In the second section of the lab, we were tasked with assembling the robot with a potentiometer.
-We first set up the potentiometer like in the following picture and tested the output readings through serial communication.
+In the second section of the lab, we were tasked with using a potentiometer to figure out how the analog input ports of the Arduino work.
+We first wired up the potentiometer as in the following picture, hooking power to 5V, ground to ground, and the output signal through a 330Ω resistor (to limit the current that goes to the Arduino) wired to an analog input port.
+We then tested the output readings through serial communication.
+A snippet of the output stream printed to COM3 as we turned the potentiometer is shown below.

 ![potentiometer setup](lab1/media/potentiometer_setup.jpg)